 About me

-Prior to that, I spent several years working as a Research Fellow at the International Food Policy Research Institute (IFPRI) in Washington DC, where I am still a Non-Resident Fellow.
-I've also worked as a postdoc at the AgEcon department of the University of California-Davis, where I had previously obtained my PhD, and as a consultant for the OECD, the World Bank, and the FAO .
+Prior to joining Amazon, I was a Research Fellow at the International Food Policy Research Institute (IFPRI) in Washington, DC, where my work focused on evaluating the impacts of development policies in lower-income countries.
+I have also worked as a consultant for the OECD, the World Bank, and the FAO.

 [Side note: If you're wondering how to pronounce my first name, click this: , or check out forvo]